What is asset-based finance?

 How does asset-based finance work?

 The two main players in an asset-based finance deal are the borrower and the capital provider (also called the lender).
+That's why you'll also hear asset-based finance referred to as asset-based lending (ABL).

 The borrower is the party with the portfolio of income-generating assets, and can be a financial technology company, a property technology company, or, as noted above, any other company with a predictable receivables stream.
 Borrowers will also usually work with a law firm during their debt capital negotiations to negotiate term sheets and credit agreements.